turingschool/module_5/flower_exercise_2.0.md

 *

 ### Creating the Flower
 Now take the information from your discussion to build out your Junior Developer Flower.
-You'll want to print this sheet
+Ideally, you'll want to print this sheet out to use

 ### Application: Creating Next Steps
-What can you do with all this information to help you in your job search?
+Let's combine our discussion about Pairin with our discussion on the Flower Exercise -- what can you do with all this information to help you in your job search?

-* Petal #1: description of process; description/list of interest

 **Action Step:**

 ### Closing
+Next steps:

+Looking Ahead:

+Any remaining questions?

 Flower
 Application piece -- responses to questions for roadmap for renewed strategy

+* Petal #1: description of process; description/list of interest

 Petal #3: Transferable Skills